 Examples of Checks And Balances

-The checks and balances system functions throughout the United States government by checking how each branch exerts certain powers which can be checked by the powers willed to the other two branches.
+The checks and balances system functions throughout the United States government by checking how each branch exerts certain powers, which can be checked by the powers willed to the other two branches.

-• As soon as the congress has passed the bill, the president who is also the chief executive has the power to veto or reject the bill.
+• As soon as the congress has passed the bill, the president, who is also the chief executive, has the power to veto or reject the bill.
 The congress, in turn, will now nullify, overrule, or reverse a regular presidential veto by a two-thirds vote of both houses.

 • Congress has the authority and power of the purse as it controls the money used in funding executive actions.

-• The head of the executive branch, in the person of the president serves as the Grand Commander in Chief of The Military Forces, though it is the congress that reserve funds for votes and military to declare war.
+• The head of the executive branch, in the person of the president serves as the Grand Commander in Chief of The Military Forces, though it is the congress that reserves funds for votes and military to declare war.

 • The courts, both Supreme and other federal courts which fall under the judicial branch of government, through the judicial review can declare presidential elections or laws which are not in the constitution.